RunKingProgram/GRAMMAR-Lambda/README.md

 ### 1.1	Downloading GRL

-GRL can be downloaded https://github.com/YuxinSong-prog/GRL.
+GRL can be downloaded from https://github.com/YuxinSong-prog/GRL.
 It can be installed as a regular R package.

 ### 1.2	Installing GRL

 **GRL** links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
 These dependencies should be installed before installing GRL.
-In addition, OptimGRAMMAR **requires PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2.0” under your run directory**.
+In addition, GRL **requires PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2.0” under your working directory**.
 Here is an example for installing GRL and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
 ```
 install.packages(c("BEDMatrix ", " data.table ", "Rcpp", " RcppEigen ", " RcppArmadillo "), repos = "https://cran.r-project.org/")
 system(“R CMD install GRL_1.0.tgz”)